Learn the Japanese Katakana Alphabet

 But wait, there’s more

 Katakana doesn’t stop at those 46 characters.
 As we mentioned, there’s also dakuten, handakuten, combinations, and more.
-Let’s take a closer look.
+Let’s take a closer look on these transformations.

 Dakuten